-At any time before a determination about whether a violation of this Policy has occurred, LR may offer to Complainant and Respondent, or a party may request, an information resolution process.
+At any time before determining whether a violation of this Policy has occurred, LR may offer an information resolution process to the Complainant and Respondent, or a party may request it.
 Informal resolution processes are confidential.
-All persons present at any time during the informal resolution process are expected to maintain the confidentiality of the process in accordance with University policy.
+All people present at any time during the informal resolution process are expected to maintain the confidentiality of the process in accordance with University policy.